dentarg/auth0-blog/_includes/asides/README.md

 Auth0 Aside includes can be used when:

-* It is illogical to integrate Auth0 into the tutorial's main tutorial content
+* it is illogical to integrate Auth0 into the tutorial's main content
-* Tutorial has no application sample (is conceptual or is a technical announcement)
+* tutorial has no application sample (is conceptual or is a technical announcement)

 ## How to Use Asides in Posts